ShiftForward/icfpc2014/README.md

 with the limit of instructions per program.
 We relied heavily on our standard library but our methods were sub-optimal regarding the produced instructions size.
 For example, we initially started by flattening the input map in order to insert it in a binary tree for quicker index-based access and this operation by itself was enough to reach the instruction limit in larger maps.
-Consumed by a mix of tiredness and frustation, in a faint glimpse of hope, we decided to use the map size as the deciding factor of whether we would use the previously described strategy or a completely random one.
+Consumed by a mix of tiredness and frustration, in a faint glimpse of hope, we decided to use the map size as the deciding factor of whether we would use the previously described strategy or a completely random one.
 This means that in a lot of the judge's maps a random strategy was in use.

-Only by the end of the contest, we started to implement a ghost AI.
+Only by the end of the contest did we start to implement a ghost AI.
 We implemented a simple assembler for the `GHost CPU` that allowed us to use labels and it would generate programs with the addressing calculated.
 The ghost AI goes in the direction of the `LambdaMan`, and runs away from him if freight mode was enabled.
 It uses the pledge algorithm for path-finding.
-It was not our finest moments, and we learned another valuable lesson: don't put all your eggs in the same basket.
+It wasn't our finest moment, and we learned another valuable lesson: don't put all your eggs in the same basket.

 ## Conclusion

-All in all, it was a funny contest.
+All in all, it was a fun contest.
 We flirted for a while with the possibility of having GCC emulating GHC and using it for the AI.
 We naively even talked about `Monte Carlo Tree Search` and stuff like that, before we realised we could never overcome the instruction limit of the GHC in time to rely on such "advanced" strategies.
 We certainly look forward for the 2015 edition.